zobaer53/Android_CI-CD_Docker-Image_GitHub-Actions_Play-Store_Integration/README.md

 4. Creates a GitHub Release if a tag is pushed
 5. Uploads the APK as an artifact

-For more details, see [.github/workflows/docker-build-push.yml](.github/workflows/docker-build-push.yml).
+For more details, see [medium article](https://medium.com/@zobaer53/setting-up-github-actions-ci-cd-for-android-apps-using-github-container-registry-ghcr-f0f5fbea512b).